It Takes a Family: Reception

 In 2005, when Santorum was on Capitol Hill, then-Senator Hillary Clinton teased him, "Remember, Rick, it takes a village!"
-Santorum took it in stride, telling Christian Science Monitor, "She was joking - but in every joke there's something," he says.
-"So was it a little dig?
+Santorum took it in stride, telling Christian Science Monitor, "She was joking – but in every joke there's something.
+So was it a little dig?
 Yeah, it was both.
 But it was nicer. ...
 I took it in good spirit."
+Passages from It Takes a Family also generated controversy during Santorum's 2006 reelection campaign, as well as during his 2012 presidential campaign.